svp-dev/mgsim/doc/mgsimdev-gfx.rst

 When in indexed mode, the value in the texture buffer is used as an index in the palette defined by the last palette command.
 The palette then defines which R/G/B values to use.
-In 1-bit indexed mode, the order of pixels is from lowest significant to higest significant.
+In 1-bit and 4-bit indexed mode, the order of pixels is from lowest significant to higest significant.

 INTERFACE